How to address student trauma effectively

 I can teach your school how to detect Hidden Student Trauma, address it effectively, and adapt curriculum and school practices to account for trauma-induced changes in students’ brains and physiology.

-70+% of all students have experienced some form of complex trauma (divorce, a parent’s depression, etc).
+70+% of all students have experienced some form of complex childhood trauma (divorce, a parent’s depression, etc).

 The more frequent and intense the trauma, the more that trauma changes student’s physiological reactions and their brain functions.
 Identifying which students have trauma and then supporting those students is key to better behaviors and academic motivation.

-But trauma is linked to shame.
-And asking for help is hard for adults, let alone children who don’t have the life experience to know that hard things are not their fault.
+Asking for help is hard.
+Trauma is linked to shame.
+Children and teenagers don’t have the life experience to know that hard things happening to them or their families are not their fault.
 So students say nothing.

-The teacher then becomes the EMT, who uses Trauma-Embracing strategies to uncover hidden student trauma, respond immediately, then refer that student to counseling in a way that ensures they get help.
+The teacher then becomes the EMT, who uses Trauma-Embracing strategies and curriculum prompts to uncover hidden student trauma, respond immediately, then refer that student to counseling in a way that ensures they get help.

-Because trauma changes brain functions, we should start teaching in the way that traumatized brains learn.
+3. Trauma changes the way students’ brains function, so we have to start teaching the way traumatized brains learn.

-These are applicable strategies across all content areas that take students from being unwilling or unable to start an assignment to being in the “I can” or “I can ask for help” mindset.
+I teach your staff applicable strategies across all content areas that take students from being unable or unwilling to start an assignment to being in the “I can” or “I can ask for help” mindset.
 All the empathy in the world doesn’t help a student if they resign themselves to failure because assignments are structured in a way that their brains can’t access.

-Too often, Trauma-Informed PDs leave off at informing you and your staff that a student has trauma so we should….what?
+Too often, Trauma-Informed PDs leave off at informing you and your staff that student trauma will make students act out so we should….what?